How the U.S. Capitol Police were overrun in a ‘monumental’ security failure

 “I was actually on the phone with Leader Hoyer who was pleading with us to send the guard,” Hogan said.

 But governor said he could not send it: Maj.
-Gen. Timothy Gowen, the adjutant general of the Maryland National Guard, was repeatedly rebuffed by the head of the National Guard on the federal level.
+Gen. Timothy Gowen, the adjutant general of the Maryland National Guard, was repeatedly rebuffed by the Defense Department.

 Hoyer “was yelling across the room to [Senate Minority Leader Charles E.] Schumer and they were back and forth saying we do have the authorization and I’m saying, ‘I’m telling you we do not have the authorization,’ ” Hogan recalled.
 It wasn’t until about 90 minutes later that the secretary of the Army called asking the Maryland guardsmen to “come as soon as possible,” he said.